Welcome to the Laue Group Website!

 To complement our structural studies, we are developing approaches based on super-resolution fluorescence microscopy to directly image proteins involved in chromatin assembly and disassembly during DNA replication.
 This involves using molecular and cell biological techniques to tag particular proteins with photo-activatable fluorophores in order to study these proteins in live cells at the single molecule level.
 Finally, we are also using data from cross-linking and high-throughput sequencing to determine in-vivo chromosome structure in single cells.

-Our research is funded by the Wellcome Trust and the European Union 4D Cellfate Project.
+Our research is funded by the Wellcome Trust, the Medical Research Council and the European Union 4D Cellfate Project.
 In addition, we founded and continue to play a key role in the CCPN project, a collaborative computing project for the NMR community.

 Local and external collaborators: